ng-alain/delon/docs/getting-started.en-US.md

 cd my-project
 yarn
 npm start
+# Or use HMR mode by: npm run hmr
 ```

 > Note: Installing with the CLI is a clean scaffolding; using clone the git repository include all example pages.